bluefireteam/flutter-gh-pages/README.md

           webRenderer: canvaskit
 ```

+The possible values for webRenderer are:

+- auto: Use the default Flutter setting, which is based on the device and browser capabilities.
+- canvaskit: Use the CanvasKit renderer, which uses WebGL and WebAssembly to render graphics.
+- html: Use the HTML renderer, which uses DOM elements and CSS to render graphics.
+- both: Use both renderers and generate two versions of the web app, one in the root folder (here would be the CanvasKit version) and one in a subfolder specified by the htmlFolder property.

+If you use both as the webRenderer value, you can also specify the name of the subfolder where the HTML version will be placed, using the htmlFolder property.
+The default value is htmlVersion.

 By default, the action will send the files to the `gh-pages` branch, which is the default used by Github Pages.
 If you need to change that, the `targetBranch` property can be used